 This is a film of children at Sutton School for the Deaf, in Hull, on an outing to Flamingo Park and Sewerby.

-This is a film of children at Sutton School for the Deaf, in Hull, putting on a performance of Cinderella.
+This is a film of children at the 21st Avenue School in Hull on a trip to Scarborough.

 This documentary looks at Denby Grange Colliery which is closing for two weeks while its workers go on a club trip to Scarborough.
 The documentary follows the workers while they are on their holidays including: one group who have a boozy day out at Scarborough, a competition involving a local allotment society display at the Wakefield Show, Harold Blessard hustles the local darts players for pints in a pub in Bridlington, and face worker Ted Pickles who spends his two week holiday with his family in Mablethorpe with a Punch and Judy show and performs as a clown in the James Brothers Circus.